 KEB offers a number of different EtherCAT I/O blocks that can be easily added to the control system.
 These include digital and analog inputs and outputs.
 Pulse counters.
 Temperature sensor modules.
-Also, EtherCAT extender modules which make it very easy to connect remote I/O boxes with a CAT5 network cable.
+Also, EtherCAT extender modules make it very easy to connect remote I/O boxes with a CAT5 network cable.

 Again, KEB offers different EtherCAT drive options depending on the needs of the application.
-Most servo motor applications can be solved with the S6 servo drive which includes safe-torque-off, built-in EtherCAT, and a dual channel encoder input.
+Most servo motor applications can be solved with the S6 servo drive which includes safe-torque-off, built-in EtherCAT, and a dual-channel encoder input.